Victorn113/Lottery-java-/README.md

 # Lottery-java-This is a lottery program that asks the user for input of several numbers and at the same time generates random numbers.
 If all numbers match, it announces a grand prize winner.
+In all cases it reports the numbers entered by the user that were matched by the numbers generator reports their positions.